Piemonte – Territory

 Cannero Riviera – lido

 Cannobio – spiaggia lido

 ORANGE FLAGS IN PIEMONTE:

-Tourism-environmental quality mark awarded by the Italian Touring Club to small towns in the Italian inland (maximum 15,000 inhabitants) which stand out for their quality hospitality.
+Orange Flag is a tourism-environmental quality mark awarded by the Italian Touring Club to small towns in the Italian inland (maximum 15,000 inhabitants) which stand out for their quality hospitality.
 The Orange Flag has been awarded to over 200 Italian municipalities.